2012 Audi Q7

 The Audi Q7 looks like an Audi SUV, with lots of curved surfaces, distinctive lights and a big face.
-In fact the Q7, at more than 200 inches long, is probably bigger than you think.
+Stretching 200 inches long, the Q7 is bigger than it looks.

-The grille is Audi's ubiquitous single-frame piece, bisected by a broad band for license plate mounting, and flanked by multiple horizontal layers of grilles and lights to soften the sheer bulk.
-The LED daytime running lights and turn signals of higher-line models stand out more, and the generic contrast-color lower panels of the base gas models give way to painted panels on the S Line gas and all TDI versions.
+The Q7 grille is Audi's ubiquitous single-frame piece, bisected by a broad band for license plate mounting, and flanked by multiple horizontal layers of grilles and lights to soften the sheer bulk.
+High-line models are distinguished by LED daytime running lights and turn signals that stand out more, and the contrast-color lower panels of the base gas models give way to painted panels on the S Line gas and all TDI versions.

-Crisp side-view styling with arched fenders and a roofline like a French curve also visually lessen the generous dimensions of the Q7.
-The substantial exterior mirrors and housings are among the largest on a vehicle in this class, handy for towing, not so good for seeing around.
+Crisp side-view styling with arched fenders and a roofline like a French curve visually reduce the size of the Q7.
+The substantial exterior mirrors and housings are among the largest on a vehicle in this class, handy for seeing out back, especially when towing, not so good for seeing around.
 Two stylish, full-length metal rails on the roof provide anchor points for accessory crossbars for securing cargo on the roof.
 Gas and diesel models use different wheel styles, and if we're cleaning we prefer the simpler spokes of the gas model.

 The Q7's rear view is dominated by high-mounted horizontal taillights with LED illumination and fiber-optic/LED turn signals.
 The cut line for the tailgate sweeps outward around the taillights to become a styling element of its own.
 The large hatch is powered.